I love building products that make a meaningful impact on people’s lives.

-I love adventure.
+I also love experiences.
 I’ve backpacked through six countries across Europe, traveled to Hong Kong, India, Singapore, Thailand, volunteered and taught at a school for the blind in Bangalore, India, rolled Cuban cigars in Havana, ran a half-marathon in Brooklyn, and went scuba diving among sharks off the islands of Turks & Caicos.
-I grew up skiing on the slopes of Vancouver.
+I grew up skiing on the slopes of Vancouver and this past summer I started surfing in the Pacific.
 I support charity:water and Startup Visa.
 You can reach me at [rao d0t girish @t gmail d0t c0m] and follow me @girishra0.

 Now the boring stuff :)

 I tailored a double degree in molecular biology and computer science here to quench my curiosities, worked on some bleeding edge computational biology here in Toronto for 15 months as part of the Human Genome Project, and then moved to NYC for more computer science here.